zeromq/ingescape/doc/content/blog/first_full_agent.md

 genre = "article"
 +++

 ***ingeScape*** is designed to support both industrial and experimental environments.
 [Your first ingeScape agent](/blog/your_first_agent) illustrates the basics for both worlds.
-In this article, we provide a more advanced example that can serve as a boiler plate for any real-world agent to be used with command lines in a terminal and developed in C without any other dependency.
+In this article, we provide a more advanced example that can serve as a boiler plate for any real-world agent to be used with command lines in a terminal on Windows, Linux or macos and developed in C with or without any other dependency.

-This agent can receive parameters when started and commands when running.
-It is composed of three files:
+This agent can receive parameters when started and commands through the command line when running.
+It is composed of a single  *main.c* file.

-- *main.c* contains the agent logic
-- *regexp.h* is a utility header to handle commands entered when the agent is running
-- *regexp.c* provides the implementations for the functions in *regex.h*

-*regexp.h* and *regexp.c* are provided for your convenience.

 The full code for the agent is provided and downloadable below.
 Before giving the full picture, we will describe the most significant parts of the code.

-### Observe IOPs of various types
+### Handle the various types of IOPs

 ingeScape supports different types for the inputs, outputs and parameters of the agents.
 Dedicated functions are available to read these types and even convert them.
-These dedicated functions are duplicated between inputs, outputs and parameters because a same name can be used independently in each of them.
+These dedicated functions are common to inputs, outputs and parameters.
+A same name can be used independently in each of them.

 To simply print an IOP value, the easiest way is to read it as a string and to use the ***igs_read{Input,Output,Parameter}AsString*** functions.
-In an ***observe*** callback, this looks like :
+In an ***observe*** callback as demonstrated in [your first ingeScape agent](/blog/your_first_agent), this looks like that:

 {{< highlight c "linenos=table,linenostart=1" >}}
 void myIOPCallback(iop_t iopType, const char* name, iopType_t valueType,